annapurna-pvs/Higher-Order-LUT-PRG/README.md

 The target device for the code is FRDM-K64f from NXP and the microcontroller on the target architecture is MK64FN1M0VLL12.
 The code makes use of the RNGA module built-in to the microcontroller for generating the input random seed/initial sharing of key/plaintext.

 To build the code,

-1. run $make clean
+If you are using a Windows System run $make clean_windows

-2. $make (the executable will be created inside the Build folder)
+If you are using a Linux based System run $make clean_linux

-3. Run the executable using $./Build/higherPRG.exe
+to run the code $make

 The code can either run on the target micro-controller or on a desktop.
 Set the value of TRNG(in Utils/common.h) to "zero (0)" to run on a desktop (where the random seed is obtained using AES-CTR PRG) or to "one(1)" to use device built-in RNGA.
 This code will include the appropriate header files depending on the choice of TRNG parameter.